-Please see below a summary of rules and regulations according to the District Council of Peterborough's Cat By-Law No 6 of 2018.
+Please see below a summary of rules and regulations according to State Law and the District Council of Peterborough's Cat By-Law No 6 of 2018.
 For further information and explanation please see the By-law: click here.

 Limits on Cat Numbers

 The limit on the number of cats kept on any premises is two (2) only, and are to be desexed in accordance with any requirements of the Dog and Cat Management Act 1995.

 Every cat kept in the Council's area must be registered under this By-Law, unless subject to conditions of the By-Law, with all relevant information kept up to date.

 You must register your cat in Dogs and Cats Online by its mandatory microchip number.
 This is easy with council charging only $10 for a cat registration fee.
 Your cat’s microchip number should be provided to you by your vet, microchip implanter, shelter or breeder.
 There are easy reference guides on the Dog and Cat Management Board’s website if you need help.

 Cat owners who’ve registered their cat’s microchip number in Dogs and Cats Online will receive a notice each July to remind them to log in and check their details are up-to-date.
 If you move, you’ll need to update your address.
 If your cat dies, is missing for more than 72 hours, is given to a new owner, or is surrendered to the RSPCA or Animal Welfare League, update your cat’s record in Dogs and Cats Online.
 Choose ‘deceased’ or ‘lost’ from the ‘Animal Status’ drop down menu on your pet’s record.